cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```async join_trial(self, trial_id, endpoint, impl_name, actor_name=None)```

 Method for an actor to asynchronously join an existing trial.
-Returns only when the implementation of `impl_name` returns.
+This task will normally end after the user implementation has exited.

 Parameters: